WEDDING PHOTOGRAPHY FAQS

 How many images will we receive?

-Rather than promising a fixed number, I deliver a carefully curated collection that tells the full story of your day.
+Rather than promising a fixed number, I deliver a carefully edited collection that tells the full story of your day.
 Most full-day weddings result in several hundred finished images.
+The exact number depends on the length of coverage, the size of the wedding and how much is happening, but the aim is always to give you a complete gallery that reflects the day properly, with the moments, details and atmosphere that make it yours.

 Are albums available?